KaruHub/KaruULTIMATECrosshairApp/README.md

 Press F3 to toggle the crosshair on and off.
 My First Project
 This is my very first programming project, and I’m excited to share it with others!
 Feel free to check out the code and use it for your own purposes.
 Any feedback or suggestions are welcome!

+NOTE!
+I put the file to google drive because github has this file limit of 25mb and the file 76mb.